Welcome to today's edition of the Rush 24-7 podcast.

 But you don't even have to go to the advertising to find the politicization of the Super Bowl.

-Because if you knew where to look, and if you knew what to watch even before the game, you knew that many on the left were hoping for a New England Patriots defeat.
+Because if you knew where to look and if you knew what to watch, even before the game, you knew that many on the left were hoping for a New England Patriots defeat.

-Because the Patriots are reputedly and reportedly closely tied to the president of the United States.
+They were hoping the Atlanta Falcons would wipe them out because the Patriots are reputedly and reportedly closely tied to the President of the United States.

 Robert Kraft, the owner of the Patriots and Trump, good friends, I know that they are.

-And uh wrote admiringly of his steadfastness, his stick to it, his persistence, and his unwillingness to give up.
+Belichick wrote Trump a congratulatory letter after Trump won the election and wrote admiringly of his steadfastness, his stick-to-itiveness, his persistence, and his unwillingness to give up.

-And so there was a lot riding on this for the for the left for millions of football hating leftists.
+And so there was a lot riding on this for the left, for millions of football-hating leftists, and they are out there.

 The Super Bowl was to serve as a massive political cleansing.